liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/monitor-agent-usage.md

 ms.localizationpriority: medium
 search.appverid:
 - MET150
 description: "Learn how to monitor SharePoint agent usage as a site member, or as SharePoint admin.
 Monitor individual agent files with file statistics, Search function, and site usage.
-Monitor agent usage at the organization level with SharePoint Online Management Shell, SharePoint Advanced Management, Purview agent audit log, and Azure Cost Management."
+Monitor agent usage at the organization level with SharePoint Online Management Shell, SharePoint Advanced Management, Purview agent audit log, and Microsoft Cost Management."
 ---

 # Monitor SharePoint Agent Usage

 There are multiple tools to understand how SharePoint agents are impacting your organization.
-This article introduces all the analytics and usage that we currently provide for our administrators, site owners, site members to monitor the agents’ usage.
+This article introduces all the analytics and usage that we currently provide for our administrators, site owners, site members, and site visitors to monitor the agents’ usage.

 > [!NOTE]
 > To ensure that security and privacy settings are always honored, some of these tools are only available to specific user roles.

-- For **Users with at least site members permissions** (site admins, site owners, and site members):
+- For **Users with at least site visitor's permissions** (site admins, site owners, site members and site visitors):
-    - **File statistics**: Site members can select an individual *.agent* file and use the Details pane to view its file statistics.
+    - **File statistics**: Users with at least site visitor's permissions can select an individual *.agent* file and use the Details pane to view its file statistics.
-    - **Search**: Users with at least site members permissions can use **Search** to find all agents on a site for bulk actions.
+    - **Search**: Users with at least site visitor's permissions can use **Search** to find all agents on a site for bulk actions.
-    - **Site usage**: Users with at least site members permissions can use **Site usage** to see the most popular files and agents on their sites.
+    - **Site usage**: Users with at least site visitor's permissions can use **Site usage** to see the most popular files and agents on their sites.

 - for **SharePoint Admins**:
     - **SharePoint Online Management Shell**: SharePoint admins can get an inventory of the agents created across sites at the organization level in a specified time period using SharePoint Online Management Shell.
     - **Microsoft Purview audit log**: SharePoint admins can also use the [Microsoft Purview audit log](/microsoft-365/compliance/audit-log-search) to monitor agent creation and usage details across the organization.
-    - **Azure Cost Management**: SharePoint admins can use [Azure Cost Management](/azure/cost-management-billing/cost-management-billing-overview) to monitor the cost of agent usage at the organization level.
+    - **Microsoft Cost Management**: SharePoint admins can use [Microsoft Cost Management](/azure/cost-management-billing/cost-management-billing-overview) to monitor the cost of agent usage at the organization level.
     - **SharePoint Advanced Management**: Coming soon, SharePoint admins can use [SharePoint Advanced Management](/sharepoint/advanced-management) to obtain detailed insights on agent usage across sites.
 The report will list the number of agents that are created, along with details on policies such as Restricted Content Discovery and Restricted Access Control associated with a particular site.

-## For users with at least site member permissions
+## For users with at least site visitor's permissions

 ### Check individual agent file’s usage with File Statistics